LukasL97/openai-pinecone-search/article.md

 ## Implementation

-We will look at an implementation of the above-mentioned approach in a small python script.
+We will look at an implementation of the question answering approach in a small python script.
 You can find the entire code for the demo on [GitHub](https://github.com/LukasL97/openai-pinecone-search).

 ### Set up OpenAI and Pinecone